The ulti-nut ingredient

 After blending, use a cheesecloth or a nut bag to strain out the pulp, leaving you with the milk.
 Almond milk stays fresh in the refrigerator for about five days.
 Richards said you can even make chocolate almond milk by simply adding cocoa powder.

-Richards uses a lot of nut oils as well and said ones that are cold-pressed is best for your health.
+Richards uses a lot of nut oils as well and said ones that are cold-pressed are best for your health.

 To crack open new ways to use nuts, try going beyond the toss ’em on top style.